HonokaKousaka/Contemporary-Artificial-Intelligence/Project 1/README.md

 - textVectorList.npy: A numpy list which stores the vector-converted training data.
 Should be loaded by **numpy**.
 - rawList.npy: A numpy list which stores the training texts.
 Should be loaded by **numpy**.
 - result_list.npy: A numpy list which stores the vector-converted test data.
 Should be loaded by **numpy**.
+- result_text.npy: A numpy list which stores the test texts.
+Should be loaded by **numpy**.
 - TFIDF_DecisionTree.ipynb: Decision Tree as the classifier, TF-IDF as the converter.
 Should start by **Jupyter Notebook**.
 - TFIDF_Logistic.ipynb: Logistic Regression as the classifier, TF-IDF as the converter.
 Should start by **Jupyter Notebook**.
 - TFIDF_MLP_sklearn.ipynb: Multilayer Perceptron as the classifier, TF-IDF as the converter.
 Should start by **Jupyter Notebook**.